-According to the latest public offering documents by Fundrise for its IPO, the firm manages roughly $488 million in assets under management, has 63,271 active investors, and 76 employees.
+According to the latest public offering documents by Fundrise for its IPO, the firm manages roughly $1 billion in assets under management and has over 150,000 active investors.
 Their AUM grow and investor signups have been very promising.

 Fundrise’s five-year average platform portfolio has also done quite well, yielding a 10.79% return versus 7.92% for the Vanguard Total Stock Market ETF and 7.4% for the Vanguard Real Estate ETF.
 Their massive 14%+ outperformance in 2018 versus the Vanguard Total Stock Market ETF is particularly impressive.

 By generating a strong 5-year return, Fundrise has taken a huge step forward in proving out what they have believed for so long: that a model of individuals diversifying into real estate through a direct, low-cost technology platform is a superior investment alternative to owning only publicly traded stocks and bonds.

 Buy a single family home on the western side of San Francisco.
 Then actively invest in real estate through REITs, eREITs, real estate crowdfunding and more.
 You’re really only long real estate if you own more than one property.

 Sam began investing his own money ever since he opened an online brokerage account in 1995.
 Sam loved investing so much that he decided to make a career out of investing by spending the next 13 years after college working at two of the leading financial service firms in the world.
 During this time, Sam received his MBA from UC Berkeley with a focus on finance and real estate.

 In 2012, Sam was able to retire at the age of 34 largely due to his investments that now generate roughly $300,000 a year in passive income.
 He spends time playing tennis, hanging out with family, and writing online to help others achieve financial freedom.